Guide to Texas Solar

 How Much Can I Save?

 Considering that energy costs in Texas have gone up by 18% since 2021 and continue to increase, and given the high average cost per kilowatt hour in Texas, switching to solar can mean big savings for residents.
 Your savings will vary depending on the size of your system, where you live, how much sun you get each day, what kinds of Texas solar incentives are available in your area, and more.
-So, contact our trusted solar advisors to get an idea of how much you could potentially save by switching to solar energy based on your unique circumstances.
+So, use our solar calculator to get an idea of how much you could potentially save by switching to solar energy based on your unique circumstances.

 FAQS